ubccr/ccrdocs/pages/portals/ood.md

 ### Develop (Sandbox)

 OnDemand allows users the ability to create their own interactive apps and run them in a 'sandbox' environment.
-CCR does not turn this on by default, however.
-Please [contact CCR Help](../help.md) to request this feature be enabled for your account.
-Once it is, you'll find the `My Sandbox Apps (Development)` option under the `</>Develop` menu in OnDemand.
-Please refer to the documentation on app development provided by the [Open OnDemand developers here](https://osc.github.io/ood-documentation/latest/app-development).
+Please note, CCR does NOT enable this feature by default; please request this feature be enabled for your account via [CCR Help](../help.md).
+Once it is enabled, you'll find the `My Sandbox Apps (Development)` option under the `</>Develop` menu in OnDemand.
+Please refer to the documentation on app development provided by the [Open OnDemand developers here](https://osc.github.io/ood-documentation/latest/app-development) for more information.

 ### Help